voicesauce/opensauce-python/WINDOWS.md

 If you want to setup your machine so that opensauce-python can call Snack from Python, the steps are more complicated.

-1. Install [Anaconda](https://www.continuum.io/), the 32-bit Python 2.7
+1. Install [Anaconda](https://www.continuum.io/), the 32-bit version.
-    version.
     Anaconda comes with the NumPy and SciPy packages pre-installed.
 Be sure to use 32-bit version, even if you have a 64-bit Windows operating system.
-Currently, only Python 2.7 is supported on opensauce-python.
-    Python 3.x support is still in progress.

 2. Download [Snack Speech Toolkit](http://www.speech.kth.se/snack/) "Binary
     release for Windows with Python 2.3" and unzip the file.
 Read the